 https://nami.org/Get-Involved/Crisis-Intervention-Team-(CIT)-Programs

-Contact the NAMI Mass Compass Helpline for help finding additional resources.
+Contact the Compass Helpline at NAMI Massachusetts for help finding additional resources.
 Compass is available Monday through Friday, 10 am – 6 pm.
 Call us at 617-704-6264 or email us at compass@namimass.org.
-Learn more about the NAMI Mass Compass Helpline.
+Learn more about Compass.

 Need information or resources for navigating the criminal justice system?